LiamLlamazares/math_blog/assets/latex_docs/PDEs/3. Sobolev spaces/2023-07-12-PDEs-3-Sobolev_spaces.md

 \end{aligned}$$
 </div>

-To get an estimate on the trace, we paid $1$-degree of regularity.
+To get an estimate on the trace we paid $1$-degree of regularity.
 We can do better and only pay ${1}/{p}$ degrees of regularity.
 This uses the theory of [Sobolev--Slobodeckij spaces](https://en.wikipedia.org/wiki/Trace_operator#For_p_=_1:~:text=%5Bedit%5D-,A%20more,-concrete%20representation%20of) which we will not develop here.
-In the case $p=2$, we can use Hölder spaces $H^s(\Omega)$ to get the improved result.
+In the case $p=2$ we can use Hölder spaces $H^s(\Omega)$ to get the improved result.

 **Theorem 9**.
 For all real $s> 1 /2$ the trace operator is a continuous operator